So, you want to cover health care? Here’s how. Follow the people, the money, the data.

 In this session, we’ll unravel the mystery behind tackling one of the toughest, fastest-moving beats, especially given the turmoil in Washington.
 After all, health care impacts everyone, from cradle to grave.
 Learn how to investigate stories from all sides, from approaching sensitive topics with patients to digging into documents and data and wading through medical jargon.
 What happens if there is no data?
 We’ll get to that, too.

-Liz Lucas is the data editor at Kaiser Health News, and primarily works with the enterprise team on long-term projects.
-Previously she was the NICAR Data Library director at IRE. @eklucas
+Liz Lucas is the data editor at Kaiser Health News (KHN) and a member of the investigative team.
+Previously she worked at IRE as the NICAR Data Library director and trainer.
+She lives in St Louis. @eklucas

 Nina Martin covers sex & gender issues, with a special interest in reproductive and maternal health.
 She has worked at ProPublica since 2013. @byninamartin